 College of Education students must meet all specialized accreditation requirements to be classified as graduates of specialized accredited programs (NCATE).
 Up to 12 hours of course work at a site/university without the appropriate specialized accreditation may be considered for application toward program completion.
 See Transfer Credit section for additional information.

 All sixth-year certification programs are approved by the Alabama State Department of Education.
-Both the Ed.S. in Early Childhood Education and Elementary Education offer a thesis and non-thesis option.
+Elementary Education offers a thesis and non-thesis option.

 Admission Requirements for Education Specialist Programs and Graduate Teacher Educational Program (GTEP)